slgrobotics/robots_bringup/Docs/MakeYourOwn/README.md

 ## Make Your Own Robot

-This section describes hardware components which can be used to make a robot very similar to my [Plucky](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Plucky) and [Dragger](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Dragger).
+This section describes hardware components which can be used to make a robot "_from scratch_" - very similar to my [Plucky](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Plucky) and [Dragger](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Dragger).

-[Turtle](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Create1) (Create 1 robot) is a bit different, and could be replicated verbatim, if you have an iRobot Create 1 base.
+[Turtle](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Create1) (Create 1 robot) is a bit different, and could be replicated verbatim, if you have an iRobot Create 1 or 2 base.

 Building a robot "from scratch" (wheels, motors, electronics) might be too much for you - consider a Neato, Create 1/2/3 or any other proven base with available ROS2 driver.